Lateral Unicondylar Knee Replacement – often underestimated

 What is a sliding prosthesis (unicondylar prosthesis)?

 The term sliding prosthesis is often used synonymously with unicondylar knee prosthesis.
-The name “sled“ comes from the fact that the implant often glides along only one side (a condyle) and only crowns a single facet of the knee joint roll– like a “sled“ in the joint.
+The name „sled“ therefore originates because the implant often glides along only one side (one condyle) and only crowns a single rim of the knee joint – like a „sled“ in the joint.

 Features: